 - Exercise.
 Getting some exercise each day can reduce depressive symptoms and will also often reduce anxiety, which is often a coexisting condition.

 - Getting enough sleep.
-Getting the right amount of sleep when you have depression can be a challenge.
+Getting the right amount of sleep when you have depression can be challenging.
 If you are currently dealing with insomnia, controlling it can help.
-Talk to your doctor about ways to get better sleep or more sleep and see if your depression improves.
+Talk to your doctor about ways to get better or more sleep and see if your depression improves.

 - Spending time with others.
 Depression is often isolating.
 Even though it can be hard, finding ways to spend time with others can boost your mood and help you feel less alone.